 Blog

-Muscle Recovery: Recover Smarter By Applying These Techniques Daily
+Muscle Recovery: Recover Smarter By Applying This # 1 Technique Daily

 Posted by HONEY BADGER® on

-Muscle Recovery: Recover Smarter By Applying These Techniques Daily
+Muscle Recovery: Recover Smarter By Applying This # 1 Technique Daily

 MUSCLE RECOVERY

 Muscle recovery is one of the most significant aspects of a healthy mind and body.
-According to studies, the reason for muscle pain is “microtrauma”, which is microscopic tears formed in muscle fibers.
+This study cites the reason for muscle pain as “microtrauma”, which is microscopic tears formed in muscle fibers.

 PROTEIN INTAKE

-Over time training can cause muscle damaging.
-This requires a higher level of protein to provide your body the best fuel to repair the damaged muscle.
+Over time, training can cause muscle damage.
+It requires a higher level of protein to provide your body with the best fuel to repair damaged muscle.
 How do you get optimal levels of protein in your diet?

 TRIGGER POINT THERAPY

-Normally when you are ready to treat a trigger point you can press on it hard with the right touch.
-You can hold a trigger point or you can rub it with a circular motion.
-Naturally, you should work the trigger point in the direction of back and forth.
+Normally, when you are ready to treat a trigger point, you can press on it hard with the right touch.
+Hold a trigger point, or you can rub it with a circular motion.
+Naturally, you should work the trigger point in a direction of back and forth.

 FOAM ROLLING

 Foam rolling is not only used to improve muscle soreness.
 It can decrease the feeling of fatigue throughout training.
-This will get better blood flow that is needed to bring the nutrients to the muscles.
+Enable better blood flow, which is needed to bring nutrients to the muscles.
 It’s essential for repairing damaged tissue.

-In the case of using this technique, put pressure onto the muscles and roll up and down anywhere at the core of the soreness for 15 to 20 rolls.
-You can consume some extra time in the affected area.
-There is no limitation for its usage and it can be done every day.
+Use this technique to put pressure on the muscles and roll up and down anywhere in the core of the soreness for 15 to 20 rolls.
+Spend some extra time in the affected area.
+No limitation on its usage, and it can be done every day.

-The best times to practice foam rolling is before and/or after a workout.
+The best times to practice foam rolling are before and/or after a workout.
 Another good time is upon waking up and before going to bed.

 BCAAS FOR MUSCLE RECOVERY